 9. Mass & Dimensions:

 9.1 The cars minimum weight without driver is listed at 1000kg.
-Cars will be measured at random for conformity immediately after each qualifying practice session and at any other time as decided by race officials.
+Cars may be measured randomly for conformity immediately after each qualifying practice session and at any other time as decided by race officials.

 10. General: